Designing the next

 UX Research

-To gain a better understanding of the problems and challenges faced by bus passengers in Egypt, Buseet conducted a user survey to gather insights from potential users.
+To gain a better understanding of the problems and challenges faced by bus passengers in Egypt, I conducted a user survey to gather insights from potential users.
 The survey included a checkbox for users who wanted to be included in Buseet's Research program, which would give them access to free rides, discounts, and special access to beta features.
-Additionally, Buseet conducted in-person interviews with users during their daily commutes, which allowed the team to gather insights on the context of use and the specific challenges faced by users in their daily lives.
+Afterward, I conducted in-person interviews with users during their daily commutes, which allowed me to gather insights on the context of use and the specific challenges faced by users in their daily lives.

 UX Strategy